Sales Tax

 provided in section 212.08, Florida Statutes (F.S.) on items purchased

 for agricultural use.
-Farmers may present the plastic, wallet-size TEAM
+Farmers may present the plastic, wallet-size

-for each purchase.
+certificate for each purchase.

 The TEAM Card does not expand or create agricultural exemptions beyond